What is Data Privacy?

 Data Privacy or Information privacy is a part of the data protection area that deals with the proper handling of data focusing on compliance with data protection regulations.

-Data Privacy is centred around how data should be collected, stored, managed, and shared with any third parties, as well as compliance with the applicable privacy laws (such as California Consumer Privacy Act- CCPA or General Data Protection Regulation GDPR).
+Data Privacy is centered around how data should be collected, stored, managed, and shared with any third parties, as well as compliance with the applicable privacy laws (such as California Consumer Privacy Act- CCPA or General Data Protection Regulation GDPR).

-Although the GDPR was not the first privacy law, it was the most comprehensive and groundbreaking data protection law that reflected the new digital era in the way data is created and managed in modern everyday business processes.
+Even though the GDPR was not the first privacy law, it was the most comprehensive and groundbreaking data protection law that reflected the new digital era in the way data is created and managed in modern everyday business processes.

-1. Data Privacy is not the same as Data Security
+2. Data Privacy is not the same as Data Security

 To properly protect data and comply with data protection laws, you need both Data Privacy and Data Security.
 Even though these two terms can look similar, their distinctions are clearer once you start to dissect them.

 Data Privacy focuses on the rights of individuals, the purpose of data collection and processing, privacy preferences, and the way organizations govern personal data of individuals.
 It focuses on how to collect, process, share, archive, and delete the data in accordance with the law.

-Data Security includes a set of standards and different safeguards and measures that an organization is taking in order to prevent any third party from unauthorized access to digital data, or any intentional or unintentional alteration, deletion or disclosure of data.
+Data Security includes a set of standards and different safeguards and measures that an organization is taking in order to prevent any third party from unauthorized access to digital data, or any intentional or unintentional alteration, deletion, or disclosure of data.